 If mixture it of fear, shame, honour have;

 Perchance as torches, which must ready be,

 Men light and put out, so thou deal’st with me;

 Thou cam’st to kindle, goest to come; then I

 Will dream that hope again, but else would die.

 But it is possible that she is leaving him not from a fear of loss of reputation, but from other considerations.
 In order to explain his point, Donne makes use of a conceit.
-He compares himself to a torch, and his beloved to a person who lights a torch, tests it and then extinguishes it and keeps it ready for use.
+He compares himself to a torch, and his beloved to a person who lights a torch tests it, and then extinguishes it and keeps it ready for use.
 Her arrival in his bedroom was intended to arouse his passions – to light the torch of his desires – and to satisfy herself that he was fully capable of satisfying her own sexual desires.
 Now she is going away but would soon return to make use of the torch she has lighted.
 He would continue to dream of her early return.
-It is this hope along which could make him live; without this hope he is sure to die.
+It is this hope along which could make him live; without this hope, he is sure to die.

-Donne as a Love Poet
+John Donne as a Love Poet